Washington County, Arkansas: Government

 The county government is a constitutional body granted specific powers by the Constitution of Arkansas and the Arkansas Code.
 The quorum court is the legislative branch of the county government and controls all spending and revenue collection.
 Representatives are called justices of the peace and are elected from county districts every even-numbered year.
 The number of districts in a county vary from nine to fifteen, and district boundaries are drawn by the county election commission.
 The Washington County Quorum Court has fifteen members.
 Presiding over quorum court meetings is the county judge, who serves as the chief operating officer of the county.
 The county judge is elected at-large and does not vote in quorum court business, although capable of vetoing quorum court decisions.

+Current government

+The current County Judge is Republican Patrick Deakins, who was elected to replace Judge Joseph Wood, who retired to run for Arkansas Lieutenant Governor.
+He defeated Democrat Josh Moody in the November 2022 election by 4.46%.

+The composition of the Quorum Court following the as of January 2, 2024 is 10 Republicans and 5 Democrats.
+Justices of the Peace (members) of the Quorum Court following the elections are:

+Additionally, the townships of Washington County are entitled to elect their own respective constables, as set forth by the Constitution of Arkansas.
+Constables are largely of historical significance as they were used to keep the peace in rural areas when travel was more difficult.
+The township constables as of the 2024 elections are: